 Applying Automation to Reduce MTTR

-For organizations relying on manual processes, implementing network automation can reduce their MTTR drastically.
+For organizations relying on manual processes, implementing network automation can reduce MTTR drastically.
 For most organizations, the stem of the problem begins with a lack of end-to-end visibility.
-Outdated network diagrams don’t help in the event of a network incident, and creating a map that resembles the live network isn’t productive when every minute counts.
+An outdated network diagram doesn’t help in the event of a network incident, and creating a map that resembles the live network isn’t productive when every minute counts.
 To reduce MTTR, NetBrain helps organizations in three key ways.

 Network teams rely on documentation for troubleshooting.
 Unfortunately, most teams live without accurate diagrams because it can take months to document a large network and, once the project is complete, the maps are already obsolete.
 NetBrain allows you to automate network diagrams and keep them up-to-date.